tanmay-kapoor/stocks/res/DESIGN-README.md

       transaction types like
       lending, borrowing could be accommodated if required.

-    - `Composition` Lists the type of compositions that can be requested by the client.
+    - `Composition` (Enum) Lists the type of compositions that can be requested by the client.
       For now, we only allow getting composition based on contents or percent weightage of stocks.